-At Perivale Wood you can bring your primary school class for an environmental education session or a forest school session.
+At Perivale Wood you can bring your primary school class for an environmental education session.
 The sessions are delivered by our environmental science teachers and forest school practitioners.

 Our environmental education sessions are based on the national curriculum for science.
-For most year groups we offer two different sessions, which can be done independently as a two hour, half day session or together as a full day session.
+Groups can come to the reserve for a half day (two hour) session or for a full day.

-A two hour session costs £100 and a full day session costs £200.
+A half day session costs £100 and a full day session costs £200.

 During your visit you have use of our Bluebell Centre, which includes a classroom for 30 children, a boot room to store any belongings and toilets.
 Many of the sessions take place in the Central Clearing, which is in the middle of the woodland where there is a habitat area complete with a bug hotel and log seating area.
 We also use the wildflower meadow and pond areas during late spring, summer and autumn.

 We also cater for SEND groups.
 Please fill in our enquiry form for more information about our SEND sessions.

 Summaries for each session can be found below as well as our booking form.